mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 In case you saved the node as a reference, you also can change the scalability factor of the SSMS configuration parameters for the reference node.
 This function is only possible in relation with a reference node because the values of all cluster nodes must be identical.
 Default value is 5, which you can change moving the slider from a minimum of 1 to a maximum of 10.
 You can check the values you set by clicking on the information icon on the right.
 In addition, the values you set are also stored in the config.xml (SSMS/configutil).
 The maximum values are saved in a property file (SSMS_HOME/maxConfigValues.properties) generated during the installation and which can be changed by a user with permissions.
 In case the file is not present or one or more parameters are not valid, the default maximum values are taken.
 During the cluster communication large UDP packets are also sent (> 40kB), which fragmented at the IP level.
 Routers must allow this.

-:warning::**Note: Some parameters are dependent on other parameters**
+:warning: **Some parameters are dependent on other parameters**

 “Save as reference” is to signal, that this node will operate as a reference when setting additional nodes.
 When you set up another node, the version installed on the reference node is checked, because in the case of a cluster installation (see chapter 4), all nodes must have the same SSMS version installed.
 Finally, confirm the node settings by clicking on “Save node”.
 After you saved the node settings, you receive the message that you successfully saved the settings.
 Then you can continue the configuration.

-:warning::**Note: when you delete a node, you also eliminate all information referring to it.
+:warning: **When you delete a node, you also eliminate all information referring to it.
 If the deletion occurs during running operations, it will lead to loss of data.
-Be sure that you stopped the SSMS on the node to delete.**
+Be sure that you stopped the SSMS on the node to delete**

 ## maxConfigValues.Properties

 This file contains properties in order to configure the maximum configuration values for the SSMS parameters.
 This file is in <SSMS_HOME>.

-:warning::**Please note that the configuration values are configured on the basis of the scalability factor in the Configuration Utility.**
+:warning: **Please note that the configuration values are configured on the basis of the scalability factor in the Configuration Utility**

 ||**Parameters**|**Description**|
 |:--:|:--:|:--:|